J. Andre Smith: Post-war career

-By 1935 Smith's eyesight deteriorated to the point where he was unable to continue the close, detailed work necessary for etching.
+By 1935, Smith's eyesight deteriorated to the point where he was unable to continue the close, detailed work necessary for etching.
 In 1936, he published the third of his three books Art of the Subconscious.
-This book, which consists of text, 37 drawings, and related poems depicts a disorderly world of exaggerated conflict, contrast, and surrealist juxtapositions, and owes much to the wordless novels of Frans Masereel (1889-1972) and Lynd Ward (1905-1985), whose work Smith may well have seen, and whose disillusioned view of militarized, industrial society he certainly shared.
+This book, which consists of text, 37 drawings, and related poems depicts a disorderly world of exaggerated conflict, contrast, and surrealist juxtapositions, and owes much to the wordless novels of Frans Masereel (1889–1972) and Lynd Ward (1905–1985), whose work Smith may well have seen, and whose disillusioned view of militarized, industrial society he certainly shared.

 In retirement in Florida, Smith established the Maitland Research Studio in 1937 in the town of that name, which he designed the building for.
 He used the center for an art colony, giving classes and holding exhibits there.
 It has been adapted by the city as the public Maitland Art Center.
 One of the few examples of “Mayan Revival” or fantasy architecture in the Southeast, it is a National Historic Landmark and recognized by the state of Florida as a historic site.

-Jules Andre Smith died at his studio at the Research Studio in 1959, and was buried in his family's plot at The Branford Center Cemetery near his Connecticut home.
-Inexplicably, Smith's work is held by few museums.
-Despite the success he enjoyed as a printmaker both before and after World War I, he didn't fully exploit it.
-His print editions were small, and he had no long-term dealer relationships, and hence a small collector base.
+Jules Andre Smith died at his studio at the Research Studio in 1959 and was buried in his family's plot at the Branford Center Cemetery near his Connecticut home.
+Inexplicably, Smith's work is held by a few museums.
+Despite the success, he enjoyed as a printmaker both before and after World War I, he didn't fully exploit it.
+His print editions were small, and he had no long-term dealer relationships, hence a small collector base.
 He frequently gave his art away to friends as gifts.
-Today, the largest and most significant archive of his personal papers, correspondence, and estate artwork is held by the Art & History Museums - Maitland.
+Today, the largest and most significant archive of his personal papers, correspondence, and estate artwork is held by the Art and History Museums Maitland.